 Adding a new reviewer once the review has started¶

 Sometimes you’ll need to add a new reviewer once the main review (i.e. post pre-review) is already underway.
 In this situation you should do the following:

 - In the review thread, do

 - The new reviewer must use the command

 When a submission is ready to be accepted, we ask that the authors issue a new tagged release of the software (if changed), and archive it (on Zenodo, figshare, or other).
 The authors then post the version number and archive DOI in the

 REVIEW issue.
-The handling editor executes the pre-publication steps, and pings the EiCs for final processing.
+The handling editor executes the pre-publication steps, and pings the Track Editor in Chief for final processing.

 - Get a new proof with the